Learn Typescript Bitwise and Assignment Operators with examples

 Following is a Bitwise operators Example.

-Assignment operators do some operations and assign the value from left to right values.
+Assignment operators perform operations and assign values from left to right.

 Syntax: